espruino/EspruinoDocs/tutorials/ESP8266_WifiUsage.md

 ### 3. Name and persist

-You probbaly want to assign a DNS name to your ESP8266 so you don't need to chase the IP address, the ticket for that is:
+You probably want to assign a DNS name to your ESP8266 so you don't need to chase the IP address, the ticket for that is:

 ```